kubernetes/community/sig-windows/annual-report-2021.md

 ## Subprojects

-Subprojects for sig-windows are inactive now and all major work happens in the sig-windows channel.
+- Subprojects for sig-windows are inactive now and all major work happens in the sig-windows channel.
+- windows csi-proxy subproject is active and healthy
+    - meetings going well
+    - new optimization issue came up recently community engaged on it across companies vmware,rancher
+    -

 ## Working groups